Bruce Kimball (American football)

-Bruce Michael Kimball (born August 19, 1956) is an American former professional football offensive lineman in the National Football League (NFL) for the New York Giants and Washington Redskins.
+Bruce Michael Kimball (born August 19, 1956) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the New York Giants and Washington Redskins.

-He played college football at the University of Massachusetts Amherst and was selected by the Pittsburgh Steelers in the seventh round of the 1979 NFL draft.
+He played college football for the UMass Minutemen and was selected by the Pittsburgh Steelers in the seventh round of the 1979 NFL draft.
 He played two seasons in the Canadian Football League (CFL) before playing in the NFL.
 He was inducted in the UMass Athletic Hall of Fame in 2000.